chien021091/aws-pro/SEVELESS Lambda.md

 Lambda version:
 - We can create any version for lambda and use these version for trigger
 - We can create an alias for each version. with alias different, we have the ARN different.

+## To upload a new version lambda , source code in s3
+- s3 bucket
+- s3 key
+- s3 version